 One day, the ocelot was just too much pet to handle.
 Perhaps it decided to sharpen its claws on their sofa or maybe it got a little too rough in its play, or it could have just become too expensive to feed.
 Whatever the reason they decided to get rid of it.
 AmaZOOnico to the rescue.

 Rescuing Amazon animals: AmaZOOnico

 As a result, we all piled into a canoe and headed down the Napo River.
 This was no Native American-type canoe with paddles, though.
 It had a gas motor and a roof and could easily carry 20 people.

 Our guide was a volunteer from Germany.
 Volunteers at amaZOOnico work 5 days a week, 7am to 5pm, with 2 days off a week.
 They work for a minimum of 6 weeks and get a variety of experiences.
 It is hard but very rewarding work.

 Of the animals that do, half cannot be rehabilitated and will have to remain in captivity.
 Usually it’s because their senses have become dulled through disuse or because they are no longer afraid of people.
 The volunteers are thrilled whenever they can bid an animal goodbye one of the remaining animals can be rehabilitated and released back to its natural habitat.

-Animals at AmaZOOnico
+Ecuador animals at AmaZOOnico

 To help fix this, AmaZOOnico now raises and sells peccaries to the locals.
-Getting them to accept the idea has been an uphill battle, but they have been making progress: Recently three were purchased for a wedding banquet.
+Getting them to accept the idea has been an uphill battle, but they have been making progress: Recently, three were purchased for a wedding banquet.

-Location: AmaZOOnico is located in Tena, Napo, Ecuador.
+If you want to visit the rescue center, it is located in Tena, Napo, Ecuador.

-Open: Monday to Friday, 7:00 – 16:00
+- Open Monday to Friday, 7:00 – 16:00

 - By bus: In Tena, find one of the bus terminals or Centinela Jumandy tena.
 Take a bus to Puerto Barantilla ($2.50 / 1.5h).